tharapalanivel/fms-model-optimizer/CONTRIBUTING.md

 #### Dependencies
 If additional new Python module dependencies are required, think about where to put them:

-- If they're required for fms-model-optimization, then append them to the [dependencies](https://github.com/foundation-model-stack/fms-model-optimization/blob/main/pyproject.toml#L28) in the pyproject.toml.
+- If they're required for fms-model-optimizer, then append them to the [dependencies](https://github.com/foundation-model-stack/fms-model-optimizer/blob/main/pyproject.toml#L28) in the pyproject.toml.
-- If they're optional dependencies for additional functionality, then put them in the pyproject.toml file like were done for [flash-attn](https://github.com/foundation-model-stack/fms-model-optimization/blob/main/pyproject.toml#L44) or [aim](https://github.com/foundation-model-stack/fms-model-optimization/blob/main/pyproject.toml#L45).
+- If they're optional dependencies for additional functionality, then put them in the pyproject.toml file like were done for [flash-attn](https://github.com/foundation-model-stack/fms-model-optimizer/blob/main/pyproject.toml#L44) or [aim](https://github.com/foundation-model-stack/fms-model-optimizer/blob/main/pyproject.toml#L45).
-- If it's an additional dependency for development, then add it to the [dev](https://github.com/foundation-model-stack/fms-model-optimization/blob/main/pyproject.toml#L43) dependencies.
+- If it's an additional dependency for development, then add it to the [dev](https://github.com/foundation-model-stack/fms-model-optimizer/blob/main/pyproject.toml#L43) dependencies.

 #### Code Review